Said-laasri/space-hub/README.md

 # 📖 space hub <a name="about-project"></a>

-space hub website is a page that contains information about all space missions and rocket used to travel in space . and also you can joing any mission and reserve any rocket availabale for the mission
+Space hub website is a page that contains information about all space missions and rocket used to travel in space . and also you can joing any mission and reserve any rocket availabale for the mission

 ## 🛠 Built With <a name="built-with"></a>